Gazealytics: A Unified and Flexible Visual Toolkit for Exploratory and Comparative Gaze Analysis: System and design

 \section{System and design}

 In the following, we describe key characteristics of our design.
 The main GUI components are illustrated in~\autoref{fig:webveta_overview}.
-Data is loaded from a text file with three tab separated fields: time, gaze x- and y-coordinates, easily obtained from most eye-tracking equipment and therefore generalisable to many eye-tracking applications~\cite{kurzhals2017task}.
+Data is loaded from a text file with three tab separated fields: time, gaze x- and y-coordinates, easily obtained from most eye-tracking equipment and therefore generalisable to many eye-tracking applications~\cite{kurzhals2017task}. \rev{Additionally, \webveta{} adopts an optional fourth input field where a user can label the timestamp and gaze coordinate with an associated experimental condition which can be mapped to the visual gaze analysis}.